jhuttner/pb-command/README.md

 ## Install

-Take a look at the two files in the repo.
-Make sure you have your paths as you want them.
+Take a look at the .py and .sh files in the repo.
+Make sure you have your paths as you want them, and that the shebang lines are correct.

 You will probably have to 'touch' the four files, or Python will bark.

-Get your paths correct
+Get your paths correct:

     01:pb-command(master) jhuttner$ pwd
     /home/jhuttner/git-repos/pb-command